oddbird/oddleventy/content/blog/2023/when-to-choose-a-progressive-web-app.md

   }
 ) }}

-## Don't Choose a Progressive Web App When…
+## Don't Choose a Progressive Web App…

 In a nutshell, if your budget and timeline is quite constrained and you don't need any special capabilities, then the best option is to build a responsive web